 Herbamare is another healthy seasoning made from sea salt and dried, organic vegetables.

 A splash of lemon juice can also add some zest to foods.
-Or if you’re looking for something to season your vegetables, try topping them with this fabulous, low-fat, Creamy Italian Dressing.
+Or if you’re looking for something to season your vegetables, try topping them with one of my delicious dressings, like this fabulous, Creamy Italian Dressing.